a-synchronous/rubico/README.md

 ])
 ```

-All rubico operators support both an eager and a lazy API.
-The eager API takes all required arguments and executes at once, while its lazy API takes only the non-data arguments and executes lazily, returning a function that expects the data arguments.
+All rubico operators support both eager and lazy APIs.
+The eager API takes all required arguments and executes at once, while the lazy API takes only the setup arguments and returns a function that executes later.
 This dual API supports a natural and composable code style.

 ```javascript [playground]
 const myObj = { a: 1, b: 2, c: 3 }